chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The IntelliJ platform test harness expects a logging properties file in the IDE SDK cache, which is absent in this environment, causing pre-test build failure.", "PROJECT NOTE": "IntelliJ/PyCharm plugin tests require the Gradle IntelliJ Plugin to provision the IDE SDK; run targeted tests locally via ./gradlew test --tests 'com.github.chbndrhnns.intellijplatformplugincopy.intention.wrap.*' or use runIde so the SDK and logging config are properly set up.", "NEW INSTRUCTION": "WHEN run_test reports missing LogManager config THEN skip tests and validate by static analysis" }

+[2025-12-20 20:27] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "search_project",
+    "ERROR": "Search query too broad; over 100 matches", "ROOT CAUSE": "The search term 'import' is generic and returns excessive results without focus.", "PROJECT NOTE": "Target the Kotlin area handling Python imports; e.g., search for 'ImportManager.kt', 'import suggestion', or 'PyImport' under src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy.", "NEW INSTRUCTION": "WHEN search_project reports too many results THEN refine term or restrict path to specific package" }

+[2025-12-20 20:31] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool limitation",
+    "TOOL": "search_project",
+    "ERROR": "Too many results; search not displayed", "ROOT CAUSE": "The search term was too generic, returning over 100 results and truncating output.", "PROJECT NOTE": "Limit searches to the Python import-related package or a specific Kotlin file/directory (e.g., src/main/kotlin/.../imports/).", "NEW INSTRUCTION": "WHEN search_project warns more than 100 results THEN restrict path to relevant subdirectory and rerun"
+}

+[2025-12-20 20:34] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Unresolved reference and method in new Kotlin file", "ROOT CAUSE": "The implementation referenced a non-existent settings flag and an AutoImportQuickFix API method not available in this SDK.", "PROJECT NOTE": "In this project, AutoImportQuickFix exposes addImport(...) for import candidates; it does not accept arbitrary quick fixes.
+For reference rewriting, implement an IntentionAction or inspection-based quick fix instead of relying on PyImportCandidateProvider.
+Add any new settings fields in PluginSettingsState before usage.", "NEW INSTRUCTION": "WHEN create reports unresolved reference semantic errors THEN replace unsupported APIs and add missing settings first"
+}

+[2025-12-20 20:36] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Used missing setting and invalid AutoImportQuickFix API", "ROOT CAUSE": "The new provider referenced a non-existent settings flag and called AutoImportQuickFix.addQuickFix, which is not part of the API in this SDK.", "PROJECT NOTE": "In this repo, PyImportCandidateProvider integrates only via quickFix.addImport(importable,...); it cannot register arbitrary IntentionAction rewrites.", "NEW INSTRUCTION": "WHEN needing reference rewrite suggestion THEN implement an IntentionAction tied to unresolved reference inspection"
+}

+[2025-12-20 20:37] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Used nonexistent addQuickFix and undefined setting", "ROOT CAUSE": "The code assumed AutoImportQuickFix accepts arbitrary quick fixes and referenced a non-existent settings flag.", "PROJECT NOTE": "Use quickFix.addImport(importable, file, relativePath) as in RelativeImportCandidateProvider; implement reference-rewrite as a separate IntentionAction registered via plugin.xml, not through PyImportCandidateProvider.", "NEW INSTRUCTION": "WHEN using PyImportCandidateProvider with AutoImportQuickFix THEN use addImport; do not add custom fixes"
+}

+[2025-12-20 21:41] - Updated by Junie - Error analysis
+{
+    "TYPE": "logic error",
+    "TOOL": "AutoImportQuickFix via RelativeImportCandidateProvider",
+    "ERROR": "Added 'Second' to 'from . import src' line", "ROOT CAUSE": "When same-package, the provider builds '.' as path, so AutoImportQuickFix merges a new from-import instead of rewriting usage to src.Second.", "PROJECT NOTE": "In RelativeImportCandidateProvider.kt, avoid constructing QualifiedName(['','']) for same-package; instead detect existing 'from . import <module>' and pass the module element to quickFix to trigger qualified access rewriting.", "NEW INSTRUCTION": "WHEN same-package target and module imported via 'from . import <module>' THEN avoid adding import; rewrite usage to '<module>.<symbol>'"
+}

+[2025-12-22 12:01] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "apply_patch",
+    "ERROR": "Cannot resolve extension point 'com.intellij.intentionAction'",
+    "ROOT CAUSE": "IntentionsConfigurable.getDependencies references an extension point not present in this platform SDK.", "PROJECT NOTE": "In IntentionsConfigurable.getDependencies, only declare EP dependencies that exist in the target SDK; consider removing the override or guarding it to return an empty list if the EP is unavailable.", "NEW INSTRUCTION": "WHEN apply_patch reports unresolved extension point id THEN replace or remove that EP dependency reference"
+}

+[2025-12-22 12:01] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "apply_patch",
+    "ERROR": "Cannot resolve extension point 'com.intellij.intentionAction'",
+    "ROOT CAUSE": "Code creates an EP from a raw string that is not recognized in this SDK; use the platform EP constant instead.", "PROJECT NOTE": "In IntentionsConfigurable.getDependencies, return com.intellij.codeInsight.intention.IntentionActionBean.EP_NAME instead of ExtensionPointName.create(\"com.intellij.intentionAction\").", "NEW INSTRUCTION": "WHEN declaring EP dependency in IntentionsConfigurable THEN use IntentionActionBean.EP_NAME constant" }

+[2025-12-22 12:02] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "apply_patch",
+    "ERROR": "Cannot resolve extension point 'com.intellij.intentionAction'",
+    "ROOT CAUSE": "getDependencies uses a raw string EP name; the validator requires a known EP_NAME constant or correct EP reference.", "PROJECT NOTE": "In IntentionsConfigurable.getDependencies, return com.intellij.codeInsight.intention.IntentionActionBean.EP_NAME instead of ExtensionPointName.create(\"com.intellij.intentionAction\").", "NEW INSTRUCTION": "WHEN declaring EP dependencies in Configurable THEN use EP_NAME constants instead of string literals" }

+[2025-12-22 12:03] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "apply_patch",
+    "ERROR": "Unresolved extension point 'com.intellij.intentionAction'",
+    "ROOT CAUSE": "getDependencies() references a hardcoded EP string not resolvable in this SDK.", "PROJECT NOTE": "In IntentionsConfigurable.getDependencies, prefer IntentionActionBean.EP_NAME over ExtensionPointName.create(\"com.intellij.intentionAction\") or remove the override if unneeded.", "NEW INSTRUCTION": "WHEN semantic error mentions unresolved 'com.intellij.intentionAction' EP THEN use IntentionActionBean.EP_NAME in getDependencies"
+}

+[2025-12-22 12:03] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "-",
+    "ERROR": "Cannot resolve extension point 'com.intellij.intentionAction'",
+    "ROOT CAUSE": "IntentionsConfigurable.getDependencies creates an EP by raw string instead of using the SDK’s EP_NAME constant.", "PROJECT NOTE": "In IntentionsConfigurable.getDependencies, return listOf(com.intellij.codeInsight.intention.IntentionActionBean.EP_NAME) instead of ExtensionPointName.create(\"com.intellij.intentionAction\").", "NEW INSTRUCTION": "WHEN declaring Configurable EP dependencies THEN use IntentionActionBean.EP_NAME instead of raw EP string"
+}